vivian-wong/crowd-framework/README.md

 A Python library for crowd flow prediction and spatiotemporal modeling.
 Built on PyTorch, PyTorch Geometric, and PyTorch Geometric Temporal.

+This is the Python library developed for Chapter 3 and 4 of my thesis:
+V. W. H. Wong, Spatio-temporal Representation Learning: Applications to Manufacturing Planning and Pedestrian Crowd Analysis, Ph.D.
+Thesis, Department of Civil and Environmental Engineering, Stanford University, Stanford, CA, June 2024.

 ---

 # Installation Guide